danielmuthama23/GenoHos--Microsoft_HackAI-Genomic_Analysis/README.md

 Create a Fabric workspace and set up OneLake.

-#### Azure AI Search:

-Create an index for storing research papers and genomic data.

 #### Azure OpenAI:

 Set up an OpenAI resource and deploy a GPT-4 model.